Frequently Asked Questions

 Are in-person appointments available?

 In-person appointments are available in addition to telehealth.
+Testing appointments are exclusively in-person.

 If my child is receiving treatment, will I be involved in the process?